ZoomQuiet/ZoomQuiet.io/content/IMHO/yw-on-oop.md

 [written at the end of 2013 AD, during the Dark Ages of programming]

-The programmer’s world is full of fads and superstitions.
-Every now and then there will be somebody who come up and announce: “I can save the world!”
+The programmer's world is full of fads and superstitions.
+Every now and then there will be somebody who come up and announce: "I can save the world!"
 No matter whether the ideas are good or not, there will always be followers, and the ideas soon become their religion.
 They then develop their community or camp, try to let those ideas dominate the world, and try to make the ideas live forever.

-Object-oriented programming (OOP) is such a religion which claimed to be able to save the world from the so-called “software crisis”.
-As a hindsight after so many years since it was introduced, not only didn’t OOP save us, it brought us more confusion and harm than benefits.
+Object-oriented programming (OOP) is such a religion which claimed to be able to save the world from the so-called "software crisis".
+As a hindsight after so many years since it was introduced, not only didn't OOP save us, it brought us more confusion and harm than benefits.
 Unfortunately its dogmas and mispractices have become wide-spread and deeply intrenched.
 In this article, I hope to provide my viewpoint into this matter and try to find out the lessons that we can learn.

 Like every article on my blog, the opinions are completely personal and not representing my employers or professors.

 ## Is everything an object?
-“Everything is an object” is the core dogma of OOP and deemed as the highest standards of OO language design.
-Now let’s take a careful look to see if it is true, or if it is a good idea to make things that way.
+"Everything is an object" is the core dogma of OOP and deemed as the highest standards of OO language design.
+Now let's take a careful look to see if it is true, or if it is a good idea to make things that way.

-Many people take “everything is an object” for granted because when this sentence is taken literally it matches their everyday experience.
-Since the word “object” in English basically means “a thing”, how can “everything is an object” be not true?
-But be careful since the definition of an “object” in OOP has a specific meaning which is very different from what it means in English.
+Many people take "everything is an object" for granted because when this sentence is taken literally it matches their everyday experience.
+Since the word "object" in English basically means "a thing", how can "everything is an object" be not true?
+But be careful since the definition of an "object" in OOP has a specific meaning which is very different from what it means in English.

-OOP’s definition of an [object](http://en.wikipedia.org/wiki/Object-oriented_programming) is “a combination of
+OOP's definition of an [object](http://en.wikipedia.org/wiki/Object-oriented_programming) is "a combination of
  [data fields](http://en.wikipedia.org/wiki/Field_(computer_science))
-  (attributes that describe the object) and associated procedures known as [methods](http://en.wikipedia.org/wiki/Method_(computer_science)) “.
+  (attributes that describe the object) and associated procedures known as [methods](http://en.wikipedia.org/wiki/Method_(computer_science)) ".
 Can you really fit everything into this model?

-First let’s look at the real world and see if this definition can capture everything.
-Cars, trees, animals may sometimes be thought of as objects, but what about a change of the objects’ position, its velocity and duration?
+First let's look at the real world and see if this definition can capture everything.
+Cars, trees, animals may sometimes be thought of as objects, but what about a change of the objects' position, its velocity and duration?
 What methods do they have?
-Well, you may define classes called Velocity or Time, with methods such as addition, but do velocity and time really contain the things that you call “methods”?
-They don’t.
+Well, you may define classes called Velocity or Time, with methods such as addition, but do velocity and time really contain the things that you call "methods"?
+They don't.
 They are just your imagination.
 You can add the velocities or time, but how can velocities or time contain the addition procedure?
 This is like saying that the bullets contain the gun.

-So the most you can say is that “everything is an object” is a good way of thinking, but that is not true either.
-The definition of an object implies that a method can only belong to one object, but most of the time it doesn’t make sense thinking of functions as belonging to any object.
-Say we have the expression 1+2, does the operator ‘+’ belong to 1, or does it belong to 2?
+So the most you can say is that "everything is an object" is a good way of thinking, but that is not true either.
+The definition of an object implies that a method can only belong to one object, but most of the time it doesn't make sense thinking of functions as belonging to any object.
+Say we have the expression 1+2, does the operator '+' belong to 1, or does it belong to 2?
 You have to make some arbitrary choice.
-Since you can make a choice, this means the ‘+’ operator doesn’t really belong to either of them.
+Since you can make a choice, this means the '+' operator doesn't really belong to either of them.
 It is inherently outside of the objects.

 So thinking of some things as objects may be helpful, but thinking of `everything` as an object is neither true nor useful.
-Unfortunately “everything is an object” has been taken as a dogma and the highest standard of OO language design.
+Unfortunately "everything is an object" has been taken as a dogma and the highest standard of OO language design.
 Some OO languages claim that everything is an object in them.
 Whenever you notice that something is not an object, somebody will try to make it one.
-They may succeed in that, but things get very complicated that way, because that’s not how things work.
+They may succeed in that, but things get very complicated that way, because that's not how things work.

-The idealism of “everything is an object” is similar to “everything is a function” in the functional programming world and “everything is a set” in the math world.
+The idealism of "everything is an object" is similar to "everything is a function" in the functional programming world and "everything is a set" in the math world.
 Before computer science was conceived there was a thing called the
 [lambda calculus](http://en.wikipedia.org/wiki/Lambda_calculus)
 .
-Some people encoded everything including numbers and their operations, various data structures and control structures, … all in lambdas.
+Some people encoded everything including numbers and their operations, various data structures and control structures, ...  all in lambdas.
 One of the encodings of numbers is called the
 [Church numeral](http://en.wikipedia.org/wiki/Church_encoding)
 .
 Every programming language researcher has played with them during their training.
-But unlike “everything is an object”, “everything is a function” has never become a dogma or marketing phrase.
+But unlike "everything is an object", "everything is a function" has never become a dogma or marketing phrase.
 Those formulations sometimes provide mental exercises and inspirations to the researchers but nobody really use them for actual computation, because they are inefficient and they are not really how things work.
-They are just approximations (models) to some essence of computation that we can’t see.
+They are just approximations (models) to some essence of computation that we can't see.
 If you really use them for practical projects, things become complicated.

 Mathematicians have a similar thing: set theory.
-Some geniuses encoded everything — numbers, operations on numbers, mathematical structures, … all in sets.
+Some geniuses encoded everything — numbers, operations on numbers, mathematical structures, ...  all in sets.
 Everything is just sets containing sets containing sets and so on.
-What’s the problem?
+What's the problem?
 But when they really tried to do their proofs using those sets, the proofs fell under their own weights.
 Too complicated.
 Even with the complexity, set theory is not expressive enough to capture whatever the mathematicians have to say.
 Many people tried to fix it, but they all failed.

-So “everything is an object” is in some sense on the same track of “everything is a function” and “everything is a set”.
-Good thought exercise, but doesn’t really work well in practice.
-I don’t think that there is some “one true language”, but this model of OOP is too far from correct or practical.
-It’s somewhat like the
+So "everything is an object" is in some sense on the same track of "everything is a function" and "everything is a set".
+Good thought exercise, but doesn't really work well in practice.
+I don't think that there is some "one true language", but this model of OOP is too far from correct or practical.
+It's somewhat like the
 [flat earth theory](http://en.wikipedia.org/wiki/Flat_Earth)
 .
 Until today
 [some people](http://theflatearthsociety.org/)
 still believe that the earth is flat and make all kinds of theories to prove it.
 Some of their arguments look very scientific, but do you believe in their formulas or a picture of the earth from the ISS?
-When you get the fundamental things wrong and don’t throw them away, you have to patch them endlessly with even more complicated theories.
-And that’s what happened to OOP.
+When you get the fundamental things wrong and don't throw them away, you have to patch them endlessly with even more complicated theories.
+And that's what happened to OOP.

 ![yw_flat-earth.png](http://zoomq.qiniudn.com/ZQCollection/img/yw_flat-earth.png)